spacelift-io/terraform-provider-spacelift/README.md

 - `name` - (Required) The name of the the policy - should be unique within one account;
 - `body` - (Required) The body of the policy - may be provided inline or read from a file;
 - `type` - (Required) One of the supported types of policies.
 Currently the following options are available:
+  - `GIT_PUSH` - controls how Git push events are interpreted;
   - `LOGIN` - controls who can log in and in what capacity;
   - `STACK_ACCESS` - controls who gets what level of access to a Stack;
   - `INITIALIZATION` - controls whether Spacelift runs can be started;
   - `TERRAFORM_PLAN` - validates the outcome of Terraform plans;
   - `TASK_RUN` - controls whether Spacelift tasks can be started;
+  - `TRIGGER` - controls what happens when blocking runs terminate;

 #### Attributes reference